FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/c_st_serverConfiguration/t_st_serverConfigurationExportImport.md

 ## Export server configuration using the Administration Tool

-You can export and download server configuration using the <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> Administration Tool.
+You can export and download server configuration using the {{< SecureTransport/componentshortname  >}} Administration Tool.
 The ZIP file is also automatically backed up on the server as `<FILEDRIVEHOME>/var/tmp/export_configuration.zip`.
 You cannot specify the file name and location on the server, and the back up file overwrites any existing back up file.

-When you export the server configuration from the Administration Tool, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> uses the file `<FILEDRIVEHOME>/conf/export.conf` to read the list of configuration files to be exported.
+When you export the server configuration from the Administration Tool, {{< SecureTransport/componentshortname  >}} uses the file `<FILEDRIVEHOME>/conf/export.conf` to read the list of configuration files to be exported.
 In addition, the files in the `<FILEDRIVEHOME>/brules/local/wptdocuments` directory are always included.

 You can control the file name and location, and the list of files to be exported by using the command line tool to export your server configuration files.
 For more information, see <a href="#Export" class="MCXref xref">Export server configuration files from the command line</a>.